FaradayRF/Fox-1-MPPT/README.md

 # Fox-1-MPPT
-AMSAT Fox-1 satellite Maximum Power Point Tracker hardware design files
+This repository contains the Public Domain files of the Radio Amateur Satellite Corporation (AMSAT) Fox-1 satellite Maximum Power Point Tracker.
+This is a PCBA flying on the Fox-1 series of 1U cubesats which optimizes the power extracted from the six solar panels on the spacecraft using analog computing.